junxit/us-congress-bills-114/bill.md

     >     - **(D)** *Public availability of Council records* Except as provided in subsection (b), the records, reports, transcripts, minutes, appendixes, working papers, drafts, studies, agenda, or other documents that were made available to or prepared for or by the Council shall be made publicly available.
     >     - **(E)** *Minutes* Detailed minutes of each meeting of the Council shall be kept and shall contain a record of the persons present, a complete and accurate description of matters discussed and conclusions reached, and copies of all reports received, issued, or approved by the Council.

-- **(l)** *Regulations*
+- **(m)** *Excluded records* Section 552(c) of title 5, United States Code, is amended by adding at the end the following new paragraph:
+  > - **(4)** An agency shall notify the Department of Justice in each instance records responsive to a request have been identified that the agency determines are not subject to the requirements of this section under paragraph (1), (2), or (3) and shall provide the Department of Justice with a detailed justification for such determination for each such instance.
+The Department of Justice shall maintain records of each notification and justification received.
+An agency may treat records created under this paragraph as not subject to the requirements under this section.

+- **(n)** *Agency performance; adverse actions*
+  - **(1)** *In general* Section 552 of title 5, United States Code, is further amended by adding at the end the following new subsection:
+    > - **(n)** *Agency performance*
+    >   - **(1)** *Performance reviews* Performance appraisals under chapter 43 of this title shall include consideration of the employee’s responsibility for, and compliance with, this section as appropriate.
+    >   - **(2)** *Agency-wide training* Each agency shall ensure agency employees receive annual training on the responsibilities of the agency under this section, including the specific responsibilities of each employee, such as responding promptly to requests for records and providing all records that may be responsive to the request.
+    >   - **(3)** *FOIA officer training* Each agency shall ensure agency employees directly responsible for fulfilling the requirements under this section receive annual training on such requirements.
+The annual training shall include statutory requirements (such as time limits to respond to requests for records, limitations on exemptions, and opportunities for discretionary disclosure) and any changes to this section or any interpretation of this section (such as a regulation issued under this section).
+    >   - **(4)** *Violation of FOIA*
+    >     - **(A)** *Intentional* An intentional violation of any provision of this section, including any rule, regulation, or other implementing guideline, by an officer or employee of an agency, as determined by the appropriate supervisor, shall be forwarded to the Inspector General of the agency for a verification of the violation, and upon verification, such officer or employee shall be subject to the suspension and removal provisions under subchapter II or V of chapter 75.
+    >     - **(B)** *Unauthorized withholding* The withholding of information in contravention of the requirements of this section, including any rule, regulation, or other implementing guideline, as determined by the appropriate supervisor, shall be a basis for disciplinary action in accordance with subchapter I, II, or V of chapter 75, as the case may be.

+  - **(2)** *Regulations* The Office of Personnel Management shall ensure that any performance appraisal system established pursuant to chapter 43 of title 5, United States Code, shall include the requirements of section 552(n)(1) of such title (as added by paragraph (1)).
+- **(o)** *Regulations; GAO study; system of record notice*
   - **(1)** *Revision of regulations* Not later than 180 days after the date of the enactment of this Act, the head of each agency shall review the regulations of such agency and shall issue regulations on procedures for the disclosure of records under section 552 of title 5, United States Code, in accordance with the amendments made by this section.
 The regulations of each agency shall include—
     - **(A)** procedures for engaging in dispute resolution; and
     - **(B)** procedures for engaging with the Office of Government Information Services.
+  - **(2)** *GAO non-custodian study* Not later than 18 months after the date of the enactment of this Act, the Comptroller General shall—
+    - **(A)** conduct a study of not less than five agencies to assess the feasibility of implementing a policy requiring non-custodians to search for records to meet the requirements of section 552 of title 5, United States Code, and requests for documents from Congress; and
+    - **(B)** submit a report on such assessment to the Committee on Oversight and Government Reform of the House of Representatives and the Committee on the Judiciary of the Senate detailing the results of such study.
-  - **(2)** *Office of Government Information Services report* Not later than 270 days after the date of the enactment of this Act, the Office of Government Information Services shall submit to Congress a report on agency compliance with the requirements of this subsection.
+  - **(3)** *Office of Government Information Services report* Not later than 270 days after the date of the enactment of this Act, the Office of Government Information Services shall submit to Congress a report on agency compliance with the requirements of this subsection.
+  - **(4)** *Agency system of records notice required* Not later than 90 days after the date of the enactment of this Act, the head of each agency shall publish in the Federal Register a system of records notice as defined in section 552a of title 5, United States Code, which allows the Office of Government Information Services access to records to the extent necessary to meet the requirements of this Act, and the amendments made by this Act.
-  - **(3)** *Report on noncompliance* The head of any agency that does not meet the requirements of paragraph (1) shall submit to Congress a report on the reason for noncompliance not later than 270 days after the date of the enactment of this Act.
+  - **(5)** *Report on noncompliance* Not later than 270 days after the date of the enactment of this Act, the head of an agency that does not meet the requirements of paragraph (1) shall submit to Congress a report on the reason for noncompliance.
-  - **(4)** *Inspector General review for noncompliance* Any agency that fails to comply with the requirements of this subsection shall be reviewed by the Office of Inspector General of such agency for compliance with section 552 of title 5, United States Code.
+  - **(6)** *Inspector General review for noncompliance* Any agency that fails to comply with the requirements of this subsection shall be reviewed by the Office of Inspector General of such agency for compliance with section 552 of title 5, United States Code.
-  - **(5)** *Agency defined* In this section, the term agency has the meaning given such term in section 552(f) of title 5, United States Code.
+  - **(7)** *Agency defined* In this section, the term agency has the meaning given such term in section 552(f) of title 5, United States Code.

 ## § 3.
-Inspector general review; adverse actions

-- **(a)** *Inspector general review*
+Inspector General review

-  - **(1)** *In general* The Inspector General of each agency shall—
+- **(a)** *Periodic review* The Inspector General of each agency (as such term is defined in section 552(f) of this title 5, United States Code) shall—
-    - **(A)** periodically review compliance with the requirements of section 552 of title 5, United States Code, including the timely processing of requests, assessment of fees and fee waivers, and the use of exemptions under subsection (b) of such section; and
+  - **(1)** periodically review compliance with the requirements of section 552 of title 5, United States Code, including the timely processing of requests, assessment of fees and fee waivers, and the use of exemptions under subsection (b) of such section; and
-    - **(B)** make recommendations the Inspector General determines to be necessary to the head of the agency, including recommendations for disciplinary action.
+  - **(2)** make recommendations the Inspector General determines to be necessary to the head of the agency, including recommendations for disciplinary action.
-  - **(2)** *Agency defined* In this subsection, the term agency has the meaning given that term under section 552(f) of title 5, United States Code.
-- **(b)** *Adverse actions* The withholding of information in a manner inconsistent with the requirements of section 552 of title 5, United States Code (including any rules, regulations, or other implementing guidelines), as determined by the appropriate supervisor, shall be a basis for disciplinary action in accordance with subchapter I, II, or V of chapter 75 of such title, as the case may be.
+- **(b)** *Required frequency for certain agencies* The Inspector General of each agency (as such term is defined in section 901 of title 31, United States Code) shall complete the review and make the recommendations required under subsection (a) not less than once every 2 years.

 ## § 4.
 No additional funds authorized

 No additional funds are authorized to carry out the requirements of this Act and the amendments made by this Act.
-Such requirements shall be carried out using amounts otherwise authorized or appropriated.
+Such requirements shall be carried out using amounts otherwise authorized.